 D. Informal Process

-resolutions may include, but are not limited to:
+Informal resolutions may include, but are not limited to:

-Changes to work
+- Changes to work or academic arrangements;

 - Informal discussion with person whose conduct, if not stopped, could rise to the level of discrimination or harassment;

 - Advisory discussion with the respondent’s supervisor, professor or advisor; and

 - “Mutual No Contact” directives provided to both parties.

 E. Formal Process

-complaints that have not been redirected or dismissed and are not resolved through the informal process are resolved through a formal process involving an investigation conducted by the Director or designee.
+All complaints that have not been redirected or dismissed and are not resolved through the informal process are resolved through a formal process involving an investigation conducted by the Director or designee.

-the formal process, the investigator will:
+As part of the formal process, the investigator will:

-Attempt to schedule meetings with the parties and any other appropriate person(s);
+- Attempt to schedule meetings with the parties and any other appropriate person(s);

-Obtain information and evidence, including the identity of any witnesses, from the complainant or alleged victim, and the respondent;
+- Obtain information and evidence, including the identity of any witnesses, from the complainant or alleged victim, and the respondent;

-Attempt to obtain information from the identified relevant witnesses;
+- Attempt to obtain information from the identified relevant witnesses;

-Ask relevant questions, submitted by the parties, to any witness or party;
+- Ask relevant questions, submitted by the parties, to any witness or party;

-Ask additional questions deemed relevant by the investigator;
+- Ask additional questions deemed relevant by the investigator;

-Collect and maintain appropriate documentation of the investigation;
+- Collect and maintain appropriate documentation of the investigation;

-Disclose appropriate information to others only on a need-to-know basis consistent with state and federal law;
+- Disclose appropriate information to others only on a need-to-know basis consistent with state and federal law;

-Keep the appropriate supervisors/administrators/faculty informed of the status of the complaint and investigation as needed; and
+- Keep the appropriate supervisors/administrators/faculty informed of the status of the complaint and investigation as needed; and

 - Provide the complainant or alleged victim, and the respondent the opportunity to review the evidence collected and respond to that evidence.